Last Updated on: 6th October 2023, 11:37 am

 Is Pumpkin Good for Tortoise?

-When served in moderation, pumpkin offers a range of health benefits for tortoises:
+When served in moderation, pumpkin has health benefits for tortoises:

 Pumpkins are nutrient-dense, meaning they contain many nutrients per calorie.

-Eating nutrient-dense foods enables tortoises to get the vitamins, minerals, and other nutrients the body needs to function efficiently while avoiding excess calories.
+Eating nutrient-dense foods enables tortoises to get the vitamins, minerals, and other macronutrients the body needs to function efficiently while avoiding excess calories.

-This means that weight gain is less likely, as pumpkins contain fewer than 50 calories per cup.
+This means weight gain is less likely because pumpkins contain fewer than 50 calories per cup.